Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Discussion and Conclusion

+In addition, we believe that there are significant reasons to promote usage of the greedy algorithm beyond its good performance with respect to both of our measures.
+First, the process of gaining knowledge of exact \dtimenamepl might be costly or lead to ethical concerns \citep{RBG15a}.
+This is avoided when using an algorithm like the greedy algorithm that does not rely on such information.

+Second, it is debatable whether market thickness is desirable at all.
+A large pool not only increases the waiting time but also indicates a backlog of unmatched agents and the risk of operational congestion.
+In fact, the analysis of real-life data indicates that market thickness may lead to a reduced compatibility of agents and hence a worse outcome \citep{Fong20}.
+Moreover, a thicker market might lead to a measurably higher loss: In a quasiexperiment on a holiday property rental platform, \citet{LiNe20a} find that a sudden boost in market thickness leads to a loss of 5.6\% matches.
+They explain this with search friction, i.e., figuring out good options in a limited time window.

+This observation follows a general paradigm that market inefficiencies can be caused by an abundance of matching possibilities \citep{Roth18a}.
+Even though our model does not explicitly contain a cost for identifying the compatibility of agents, these studies promote that maintaining a manageable pool size can be important.
+Hence, using the greedy algorithm might yield low market congestion as an additional beneficial side effect.

-To conclude the paper, we elaborate on two important aspects of our work that give prospect to further investigation.
+To conclude the paper, we elaborate on two important aspects of our work that open up prospects for further investigation.
 First, we consider the loss equivalence of the greedy and patient algorithm under unit waiting times as observed in our simulations.
 Second, we discuss possible extensions of our work to the case of heterogeneous agents.